tortugar/Lab/MiniscImaging/README.txt

 NOTE: the imaging code is still in py27

-(1) to convert intan format to our format:
+(1) Convert intan format to our format:

 python data_processing_cl.py

+The script generates a recording folder containing the EEG, EMG, info.txt file.
+The file laser_rec-name.mat contains the strobe signal from the camera.

 (2) using normal sleep_annotation_qt.py, you can inspect now the sleep recording: